-My husband says I'm at my happiest when I'm regularly volunteering in the refugee sector.
+My husband says I'm at my happiest when I'm in self-less service to others.
 Reflecting on that, he makes a good point.
-Once a week I help a refugee learn how to ride a bike and for two hours every Thursday I support a group of refugees practicing yoga.
-Yes, there are times when I feel a bit of pressure juggling those along with other areas of my life, but I'd argue volunteering is an act of self-care better equipping my body, mind and spirit to show up more fully with life's obligations.
-Working 10 hour days with a toddler, I found a way to bring him with me when I taught English to a refugee.
+Once a week I help a refugee learn how to ride a bike and every Thursday I support a group of refugees practicing yoga.
+Even when I was working 10 hour days at an office job as a mother with a toddler, my medicine was volunteering.
+It was doable - I found a way to bring him with me when I taught English to a refugee.
 Trust me when I say that was self-care.
+Yes, there are times when I feel a bit of pressure juggling those along with other areas of my life, but I'd argue volunteering is an act of self-care better equipping my body, mind and spirit to show up more fully and calmly with life's obligations.

+There is, of course, an upside to the self-care opportunities in the wellness space and so much on offer now.
 Don't get me wrong, I love my alone time.
 No one has as much fun with me as I have with myself.
 Not arrogant, slightly pathetic, but true.
 I loved living on my own in my studio flat and travelling alone has always been one of my favourite pastimes.
-The benefits, though, of social interaction has been proven again and again as a positive influence on mental health and longevity.
+The benefits, though, of social interaction and selflessly supporting others, not family but supporting people you have nothing to gain from, has been proven again and again as a positive influence on mental health and longevity.

 Now, instead of making more time for myself, I have a few local friends here and there with whom I meet up regularly for a walk in our local woodlands.
+That is self-care.
+I volunteer weekly.
 That is self-care.
 Also, instead of blowing off social engagements for some alone time, which I was guilty of in the past, the wellness space has filled the gap in combining wellness with social time.

 Grab a friend on Friday night and head over to the Frankincense Store in Nottinghill for an interesting workshop followed by a vegan dinner at The Farmacy.
 Or join one of Pause Place's evening events where we have the space to pause and get quiet together.